libretro/fmsx-libretro/README.md

 - vertical: 192 or 212

-Audio: rendered in 48kHz 16b signed mono. fMSX emulates PSG, SCC and FM-PAC (without drums & instruments).
+Audio: rendered in 48kHz 16b signed mono. fMSX emulates PSG, SCC and FM-PAC.

 Framerate: NTSC (US/JP) implies 60Hz - thus 60FPS, PAL (EU) implies 50Hz (=50FPS).
 Gameplay and audio actually becomes 17% slower when switching from NTSC to PAL - just like on a real MSX.